 Accounting Internship Eligibility Requirements for Students

 Students interested in receiving credit for an accounting internship must have declared an Accounting major or minor, have 36 earned credits, completed and passed ACCTG 301, Intermediate Accounting, and have an overall G.P.A. of at least 2.75.
-As a general guideline, a 3-credit internship would be a position requiring a minimum of 10 hours of work per credit is required.
+As a general guideline, a minimum 50 hours of work per credit is required.
 Most internships are 3 credits and would require a minimum of 150 work hours in the semester.
-A full time, 9 credit internship opportunity is also available to accounting students.
-See the prerequisite requirements below.

 To qualify for academic credit an internship must meet the following three requirements.